 - Q. The local chamber of commerce sponsors an open and public candidate debate during an election campaign.
-Three of the five agency members are up for re-election and all three participate.
-All of the candidates are asked their views of a controversial project scheduled for a meeting to occur just after the election.
-May the three incumbents answer the question? - A. Yes, because the Brown Act does not constrain the incumbents from expressing their views regarding important matters facing the local agency as part of the political process the same as any other candidates.
+Three of the five agency members are up for reelection and all three participate.
+All of the candidates are asked their views on a controversial project scheduled for a meeting to occur just after the election.
+May the three incumbents answer the question? - A. Yes, because the chamber of commerce, not the city, is organizing the debate.
+The city should not sponsor the event or assign city staff to help organize or run the event.
+Also, the Brown Act does not constrain the incumbents from expressing their views regarding important matters facing the local agency as part of the political process the same as any other candidates.
+Finally, incumbents participating in the event should take care to limit their remarks to the program set by the chamber and safeguard due process by indicating they will keep an open mind regarding specific applications that might come before the council. - Q. May the three incumbents accept an invitation from the editorial board of a local paper to all candidates to meet as a group and answer questions about and/or debate city issues? - A. No, unlike the chamber of commerce event, this would not be allowed under the Brown Act because it is not an open and publicized meeting.